AvinoamNukrai/Handwritten-Digits-Recognition/README.md

-Software that recognizes handwritten numbers using Image processing and Artifical-Neural-Network
+Software that recognizes handwritten digits using basices of ANN.

 In this project I write a software that recognize handwritten digits.
 My software will accept an image input Of a digit between 0 and 9 and will return as output the digit that was detected.
 I did this by building a model